Andereoo/TkinterWeb/docs/DOM.md

 ---

-## Questions, bugs, and features
-Please report bugs or request new features in the [issues page](https://github.com/Andereoo/TkinterWeb/issues).
+Please report bugs or request new features on the [issues page](https://github.com/Andereoo/TkinterWeb/issues).

-If you need some help using TkinterWeb in your app, also feel free to ask for tips in the issues page.

----